Lucerne, Switzerland with Kids

 Generally speaking, the cafes and eateries around the train station are also a lot more reasonably priced than anything in the old town if you are watching your budget.

-So I hope you have enjoyed reading about all the wonderful reasons families love visiting Lucerne.
+I hope you have enjoyed reading about all the wonderful reasons families love visiting Lucerne.
 Make sure you sign up to my newsletter if you would like to stay updated on all the ideas and tips for fun family travel.

-Until next time, happy and safe travels with your kids!
+Happy and safe travels with your kids!

 This article contains affiliate links which helps me keep this website up and running at no additional cost to you.
 Thanks for your support!